linkedin/datahub-gma/docs/CONTRIBUTING.md

 # Contributing

-We always welcome contributions to help make DataHub better.
+We always welcome contributions to help make GMA better.
 Take a moment to read this document if you would like to contribute.

 ## Reporting issues